kedarghule/Credit-Card-Fraud-Detection/README.md

 ## Problem Statement

-Fraud detection find a number of applications in multiple industries.
+Fraud detection finds a number of applications in multiple industries.
 For credit card companies, it is important to be able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
 The problem statement is to detect fraudulent transactions using supervised machine learning techniques on this classification problem.

 ## Dataset